Appendix B — Math Review

 • Integration by parts: \(\displaystyle \int f(x)g'(x)\,dx = f(x)g(x) - \int g(x) f'(x)dx\)

-B.3.4 Integrals of Multivariable Functions
+B.3.4 Integrals of a multivariable function

 The definite integral of a multivariable function \(f(x_1, x_2, \dots, x_n)\) over a region \(R\) in \(\mathbb{R}^n\) is written as \[ \int_R f(x_1, x_2, \dots, x_n) \, d x_1\, d x_2\, \cdots\, d x_n. \]